How to remove YAC (Virus Removal Guide)

-The YAC virus (YAC Cleaner, Yet Another Cleaner virus, Elex do Brasil Participações Ltd) is a term used to identify a potentially unwanted program that has been categorized as a ‘fraud tool’ and scareware by reputable Anti-Malware products, such as Malwarebytes.
+The YAC virus (also searched for as YAC Cleaner, Yet Another Cleaner virus, Elex do Brasil Participações Ltd) is a term used to identify a potentially unwanted program that has been categorized as a ‘fraud tool’ and scareware by reputable Anti-Malware products, such as Malwarebytes.
 The potential rogue program is promoted as an unregistered (free) and registered (full) Microsoft Windows cleaner and optimizer tool.
 YAC is essentially considered a non-beneficial Windows Optimizer and Antivirus by reputable security experts.
 The program is known to perform fraudulent computer scans in order to create customers and collect personal user information.

 YAC promotes a free trial is a that displays misleading information, misleading scan results, including a quick clean scan, deep clean scan, system boost, and more.

 Once installed, the non-beneficial YAC cleaning software will begin to perform a scan without authorization.
 The scan will then claim that there are a numerical amount of problems detected, and will also claim that a certain amount of them are not safe.
 Most of the time the malicious results shown do not exist on the computer system and is fabricated by the software.

 Potential YAC malware also opens internet browser windows and cause unwanted pop-ups to appear, as well as change your homepage, default search engine, and start page causing your internet browsers to constantly start up on and redirect to search.yac.mx and other websites when users search the web, open a browser window, open a new browser tab, and perform similar tasks.
 In Google Chrome, YAC hijacks the startpage settings, home page settings (as well as causes the home button to appear), and default engine.